Indirect Influences

-Let $D$ be the $n \times n$ matrix of direct influences.
-It is assumed that the entries of $D$ are non-negative real numbers, and that the sum of the entries of each column of $D$ is either $0$ or $1$.
-With PageRank dependencies and influences are determined by the pairs $(d_i, f_i)$ given by $(\ref{df})$ where now the matrix $T$ of indirect influences is computed as follows:
+Let $D$ be the $n \times n$ matrix of direct influences whose entries are non-negative real numbers.
+Assume that the sum of the entries of each column of $D$ is either $0$ or $1$.
+With PageRank the matrix of indirect influences $T=T(D)$ is computed as follows: